lokhiufung/reinforce-trader/README.md

 - need to analyse the feature (input, output, input vs output) to understand the effect of the featurizer.
 - add regularizers to tackle overfitting
 - add samplers to tackle data inbalance
 - seperate data layer (including feature pipeline) from the model?
+(YES, you need 2 models from the same feature pipeline)
+- refactor code for data layer and clustering

 # References